iotaledger/wallet.rs/docs/docs/specs/README.md

     <td>messages</td>
     <td>&#10008;</td>
     <td><a href="#message">Message</a>[]</td>
     <td>Messages associated with account.
-Accounts can be initialised with locally stored messages.</td>
+Accounts can be initialized with locally stored messages.</td>
   </tr>
   <tr>
     <td>addresses</td>
     <td>&#10008;</td>
     <td><a href="#address">Address</a>[]</td>
     <td>Address history associated with the account.
-Accounts can be initialised with locally stored address history.</td>
+Accounts can be initialized with locally stored address history.</td>
   </tr>
 </table>